Keyboard shortcuts

 1. A referenced lattice’s stable id changes (retirement).

-2. A referenced standalone organism’s stable id changes (retirement).
+2. A referenced organism’s stable id changes (retirement of a standalone or composite organism).

-3. A referenced confluence’s ConfluenceConfig fingerprint changes (content, ACL, span, or MR_TD bump on a TDX-gated confluence).
+3. A referenced composite organism’s OrganismConfig fingerprint changes and the coalition pinned the content hash (content, ACL, span, or TDX Measurements bump on a TDX-gated organism).

-4. A module’s ConfluenceConfig fingerprint changes (content, ACL, or MR_TD bump).
+4. A module’s ModuleConfig fingerprint changes (content, ACL, or TDX Measurements bump).

 5. The coalition’s lattice set changes (add or remove a lattice).

-6. The coalition’s organism set changes (add or remove a standalone organism).
+6. The coalition’s organism set changes (add or remove a standalone or composite organism).

-7. The coalition’s confluence set changes (add or remove a confluence or module).
+7. The coalition’s module set changes (add or remove a module).

 8. The coalition’s ticket issuer is added, rotated, or removed.